Our events

 Our speakers

-Directness and personal openness are the pillars of our culture of discussion.
-This is embodied in our choice of speakers.
-They are decision-makers and leaders, experts in their fields and professionals with long-term leadership experience at the highest level, who are selected from the worlds of business, politics and state institutions, as well as science, culture and society.
-From across this broad field, they represent the organizations and stakeholders that bear particular responsibility for the spectrum of demands and opinions that business leaders are faced with today.
+Directness and personal openness form the foundation of our culture of discussion.
+This is reflected in our choice of speakers: decision-makers and leaders, experts in their fields, and professionals with extensive leadership experience at the highest level.
+They are drawn from business, politics, and public institutions, as well as from science, culture, and society.
+Across this broad spectrum, they represent the organizations and stakeholders that carry particular responsibility for the range of expectations and viewpoints confronting business leaders today.

 All